pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

            :align: center

-        Gene : gene name;
+        Gene: gene name;

-        #Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);
+        #Var: the number of variants assigned to the gene according to different strategies (physically nearby SNPs for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);

-        ECSP : the p-value of effective chi-square test (without conditioning on gene expression profiles);
+        ECSP: the p-value of effective chi-square test (without conditioning on gene expression profiles);

-        Chrom : chromosome position of the gene;
+        Chrom: chromosome position of the gene;

-        Pos : the position of top-variant belonging to the gene;
+        Pos: the position of top-variant belonging to the gene;

-        GWAS_Var_P : the p-value of top variant in GWAS summary statistics.
+        GWAS_Var_P: the p-value of the top-variant in GWAS summary statistics.

-        Specially, additional three columns are appended to the ***.gene.pvalue.txt** or ***.gene.pvalue.xls** generated by eDESE:gene and eDESE:isoform (see example below).
+        Especially, additional three columns are appended to the ***.gene.pvalue.txt** or ***.gene.pvalue.xls** generated by eDESE:gene and eDESE:isoform (see example below).

         .. csv-table::
            :file: ./table/eDESE_gene.gene.pvalue.csv
            :header-rows: 1
            :align: center

-        eQTL_P : the variant-gene expression association p-value of the top-variant with the gene;
+        eQTL_P: the variant-gene expression association p-value of the top-variant with the gene;

-        eQTL_Beta : the variant-gene expression association beta value of the top-variant with the gene;
+        eQTL_Beta: the variant-gene expression association beta value of the top-variant with the gene;

-        eQTL_SE : the standard error of mean of beta value.
+        eQTL_SE: the standard error of the mean of beta value.

-        - The third output file is the p-value of all variants belonging to a genes (raw ECS results), named ***.gene.var.pvalue.txt.gz**.
+        - The third output file is the p-value of all variants belonging to a gene (raw ECS results), named ***.gene.var.pvalue.txt.gz**.
 Their file formats are the same as above.
-The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that in ***.gene.pvalue.txt**.
+The meaning of the column names in ***.gene.var.pvalue.txt.gz** is the same as that in ***.gene.pvalue.txt**.

         .. csv-table::
            :file: ./table/eDESE_demo.gene.var.pvalue.csv